spyder-ide/spyder-terminal/README.rst

 Server implementation
 ---------------------

-Besides a Qt console, spyder-terminal also provides a web-based terminal interface based on Tornado, which allows you to deploy and serve terminals from a Web/Javascript frontend.
+Besides a Qt terminal, spyder-terminal also provides a web-based terminal interface based on Tornado, which allows you to deploy and serve terminals from a Web/Javascript frontend.
 To deploy only the server, you can execute the following bash script:

 ::

-    cd spyder_terminal/server

     # Shell option: